SNEHAMANIKANDAN13/gidy-audit-dashboard/frontend/src/README.md

 ## Technical Decisions

-### Why insertMany?
+### Why insertMany with ordered: false?
-Bulk insert 10,000 records in one DB call — faster than looping individual inserts.
+Bulk insert 10,000 records in a single DB call instead of looping individual inserts, which is significantly faster.
+Using `{ ordered: false }` ensures that if one record fails validation, the rest still get inserted instead of the whole batch failing.

-### Why server-side pagination?
+### Why server-side pagination, filtering, and sorting?
-Loading 10,000 records at once crashes browser — server sends only 10 per page.
+Loading all 10,000 records to the browser and filtering/sorting client-side would be slow and memory-heavy.
+Instead, the server only returns the requested page (10 records at a time), with MongoDB doing the heavy lifting via query, sort, skip, and limit.

+### Why indexes on filterable/sortable fields?
+Fields like `severity`, `status`, `region`, `action`, and `timestamp` are indexed in the schema since these are the fields most frequently filtered and sorted on.
+Without indexes, MongoDB would need to scan all 10,000+ documents for every query, which doesn't scale.

 ### Why MongoDB?
-Schema-flexible for audit logs — different log types can have different fields.
+Document-based storage made it straightforward to model audit log entries as JSON documents matching the given data shape, and Mongoose's schema validation (enums for severity/status) still enforces data integrity similar to SQL constraints.

 ### Why React + Vite?
-Fast development build, hot reload, optimized production bundle.
+Fast development build, hot module reload, and an optimized production bundle for a lightweight SPA dashboard.

+## Folder Structure